 I was born into a family of generational trauma and the subsequent continual crisis that goes with it.
 I can’t remember a time when there wasn’t fear in my life from one traumatic incident after the other.
-And so, went my life, from childhood until my diagnosis of PTSS at the age of 62 when I was finally able to get the therapy I needed that jump-started me on the path to recovery from trauma.
+And so went my life, from childhood until my diagnosis of PTSS, anxiety, and depression at the age of 62 when I was finally able to get the therapy I needed that jump-started me on the path to recovery from trauma.

 My family, both paternal and maternal are from a pioneering past and an indigenous past.
 These are two cultures that experienced extreme trauma that must not be taken lightly.
 The old adage, “it’s in the past so forget about it”, and “these things take care of themselves with time”, are not true and it is a dangerous way to live because it ignores the trauma and the mental health.

-After so many generations of culture clash, dangerous circumstances, low self esteem, alcoholism, drug addiction, violence in the home, and the resulting distrust between family members, we must come to the conclusion that these things will NOT take care of themselves with time and they certainly are not gone because they’re in the past!
+After so many generations of culture clash, dangerous circumstances, low self esteem, alcoholism, drug addiction, violence in the home, and the resulting distrust between family members, we must come to the conclusion that these things will NOT take care of themselves with time and they certainly are not gone because of what happened in the past!

 Once we learn how and why this is passed down from generation to generation, we must individually do our part to acknowledge that it exists, then do whatever we can to work the trauma out of our lives to be able to help others do the same.
 We lead by example and hope our loved ones will follow suit.
 But don’t hold your breath.
 It is entirely possible that the only ‘followers’ we will find are not family-related but are instead, kindred spirits as together we will light the way.